Škoda Works: 1989–2011: after fall of communism

-In 2003, the Czech government sold its 49% stake to the Appian Group for 350 million CZK;(in 2020, equivalent to 14,78 million USD) later that year the Appian Group acquired the rest of its stake in a liquidation of the previous owner.
+In 2003, the Czech government sold its 49% stake to the Appian Group for 350 million CZK; (in 2020, equivalent to 14.78 million USD) later that year the Appian Group acquired the rest of its stake in a liquidation of the previous owner.
 The Appian Group is a holding company incorporated in the Netherlands and controlled through a screen of shell companies.
 The real owner or owners are unknown, despite investigations by the Czech police.
 In September 2010, a group of four current or former Škoda or Appian managers announced that it would acquire Škoda from Appian for an undisclosed price.
 The Czech media speculated that the acquisition was only a formality, as the managers probably owned the parent company Appian.

 Škoda was then focused solely on the transport sector.
 Other divisions have been sold, a large part of them to the Russian company OMZ (the price was not published, estimated at 1 billion CZK).
 Some smaller transport companies were acquired, such as part of the Hungarian company Ganz, VÚKV (owner of the Velim railway test circuit) and some transport-related assets of the former ČKD, now called Škoda Vagonka.
 In 2009, Škoda holding announced that the South Korean conglomerate Doosan would acquire its power section for 11,5 billion CZK (US$656 million).
 Finally, in March 2011, Škoda sold its Škoda Transportation subsidiary to Cyprus-based company Škoda Industry (Europe) Ltd, later renamed CEIL (Central Europe Industries) Ltd.

 As of 2012, Škoda Investment still owns the Škoda brand and some real estate but does not perform any industrial activity.
 Between 2007 and 2012, the company paid dividends to Appian, a sum of 32 billion CZK (1.18 billion euro or US$1.6 billion).

-Škoda products

-Škoda Transportation produces various types of trolleybuses, tramcars, locomotives and rapid transit train systems.
-More can be found at: List of Škoda Transportation products.